Vaporizer (inhalation device): Cannabis vaporizers

-Medical vaporizers

-Studies have shown that vaporizing cannabis exposes the user to lower levels of harmful substances than smoking cannabis.
+Vaporizing cannabis exposes the user to lower levels of harmful substances than smoking cannabis.
 These findings are important for it is estimated that 10–20% of patients with chronic pain, multiple sclerosis, epilepsy, and HIV/AIDS have admitted to smoking cannabis for therapeutic purposes.
 For patients, a study found that smoking cannabis sativa reduced daily pain by 34%, a statistically significant amount.

 In a study published in the Journal of Psychopharmacology in May 2008, it was stated that vaporizers were a "suitable method for the administration of THC".
 A 2007 study by the University of California, San Francisco, published in the Journal of the American Academy of Neurology, found that "there was virtually no exposure to harmful combustion products using the vaporizing device".
 A 2006 study performed by researchers at Leiden University found that vaporizers were "safe and effective cannabinoid delivery system(s)".
 The study stated that the amount of THC delivered by vaporizers were equivalent to the amount delivered by smoking.
 Because of those studies and other studies, vaporizers are considered medically sound devices for delivering THC.